KSaryan/SF-Street-Cheat/README.md

 You can now navigate to 'localhost:5000/' to access SF StreetCheat.

-However, to run the ob that sends text messages and emails to user, you will need to run the timed file:
+However, to run the job that sends text messages and emails to users, you will need to run one more file:

 ```
 python timed.py